 When your dog jumps, he is seeking your attention.
 When you tell your dog to stop or push him away, you are reinforcing that behavior by giving him exactly what he wants.

-The easiest and generally most effective way to teach your dog not to jump is to turn your back on him or do a “royal” pose – arms crossed, head up and looking off in the distance – while totally ignoring him.
+When your dog jumps, ignore him.
 Don’t look at your dog, don’t talk to your dog, and don’t touch your dog.
 It may take fifteen to twenty seconds, but your dog will stop jumping.
-When he stops, you should turn back to him, praise him, and give him a treat.
-If he is not already sitting, ask him to sit.
+When he stops, praise him and give him a treat.
 Eventually, you will give your dog a treat only after he is sitting without your telling him to do so.

 Note: Whenever we refer to a “treat”, we are talking about something no bigger than a pea and, for training purposes, something extra special, like chicken, string cheese, a lick of baby food, or a dog log (available at independent pet stores).
 Cut back on meals when training.